Do you love creating visual content for your website or for your marketing campaigns?

 So finally we get to Stencil.

-Stencil is something I recently discovered so I’m still learning how to use it, but already I’m in love with this tool.
+The Stencil App is something I recently discovered so I’m still learning how to use it, but already I’m in love with this tool.

 Stencil is a simple and quick-to-use image development tool for bloggers and marketers.